 - Click OK again to add the page border to your document.

-How to Adjust Page Borders and Shading Settings in a Microsoft Word Document
+How to Adjust Page Borders and Shading Settings in a Microsoft Word Document (Guide with Pictures)

 The steps in this article were performed in Microsoft Word for Office 365, but will work in Word documents created using many other versions of Microsoft Office as well.
 This guide will show you how to create a custom page border that you can apply to your whole document.